KyrieTangSheng/EasyRun/README.md

 # EasyRun
-A project for us to run more easily
+A project that provides American graduate school application service and intermediate institution rating service for Chinese students